 The current forecasts for real GDP growth, core PCE inflation, and the federal funds rate are shown in Figures 1a-1c along with 68 percent probability coverage intervals.
-The forecast uses data through 2018Q2 supplemented by a 2018Q3 nowcast.
-The model takes the 2018Q3 nowcast for output growth of 3 percent as given and the projection begins with 2018Q4.
-PRISM anticipates that output growth edges up to 3.4 percent by 2019Q3, with growth then easing down to 3 percent by 2021Q4.
-Overall, the growth forecast for this round is stronger than that of the June forecast.
-This forecast round includes benchmark revisions to the data history and an updated estimation sample (now 1984Q1 to 2018Q2).
+The forecast uses data through 2018Q3 supplemented by a 2018Q4 nowcast.
+The model takes a 2018Q4 nowcast for output growth of 2.6 percent as given and the projection begins with 2019Q1.
+PRISM anticipates that output growth peaks at about 3.3 percent in 2019Q3, with growth then easing down to a 2.9 percent pace by 2021Q4.
+Overall, the growth forecast for this round is about the same as that of the September forecast.
 While output growth is fairly robust going forward, core PCE inflation stays contained and runs at a pace slightly above the 2 percent target over the forecast horizon.
 Based on the 68 percent coverage interval, the model sees a minimal chance of deflation or recession (measured as negative quarters of real GDP growth) over the next 3 years.
-The federal funds rate is determined by an estimated policy rule and the funds rate rises from 2.3 percent in 2018Q4 to 3.9 percent in 2021Q4.
-This path for the funds rate is, on balance, somewhat more shallow than in the June projection.
+The federal funds rate is determined by an estimated policy rule and the funds rate rises from 2.2 percent in 2018Q4 to 4 percent in 2021Q4.
+This path for the funds rate is about the same as the September forecast.

 Figures 1d and 1e plot the model's estimates of the output gap and the natural real rate of interest.
 The output gap is defined as the log deviation of the level of output from the level that obtains under flexible wages and prices.
 The real natural rate of interest is the short term real interest rate that obtains in the model when prices and wages are flexible.
-The model estimates the current output gap at -2.5 percent, which is wider by about 1 percentage point from the June estimate.
-The gap is wider almost entirely because of benchmark revisions to the data history that is fed into the model.
-The output gap is expected to improve slowly, reaching about -1.2 percent at the end of 2021.
-The estimated real natural rate of interest is low at -0.5 percent in 2018Q3.
-The natural rate then rises over the next three years to reach 1.5 percent at the end of 2021.
+The model estimates the current output gap at -2.5 percent, which is about the same as estimated in the September forecast.
+The output gap is expected to improve slowly, reaching about -1.3 percent at the end of 2021.
+The estimated real natural rate of interest is low at -0.5 percent in 2018Q4.
+The natural rate is projected to rise gradually over the next three years to reach 1.6 percent at the end of 2021.
 Note though that the natural rate estimate is extremely volatile and the 68 percent confidence bands are quite large.

 The key factors driving the projection are shown in the forecast shock decompositions (Figures 2a-2e) and the smoothed estimates of the model's primary shocks (shown in Figure 3, where they are normalized by standard deviation).
-GDP growth grew at a very strong pace in 2018Q2, driven by shocks to government spending (includes net exports), investment, and labor supply.
-Looking ahead, GDP growth remains at an above trend level of 3.4 percent in 2019 and 2020, before edging down to 3.1 percent in 2021.
-TFP, financial, and monetary policy shocks act as a drag on growth, but are more than offset by government spending, investment, and labor supply shocks.
+GDP grew at an above-trend pace in 2018Q3, driven by positive contributions from shocks to investment and labor supply.
+Looking ahead, GDP growth pulls back a bit in the fourth quarter but then rebounds to a 3-percent-plus pace over the next three years.
+However, growth begins tapering down after 2019 and reaches 2.9 percent at the end of 2021.
+Nonetheless, the remains slightly above the model estimate of long-run growth which is about 2.75 percent.
 Over the course of the recession and recovery PRISM estimated a series of large positive shocks to leisure (negative shocks to labor supply) that have a persistent effect on hours worked and so pushed hours well below steady state.
 As these shocks unwind hours worked continue to rebound over the forecast horizon and so support higher output growth.
 Similarly, the unwinding of investment shocks contribute to output growth over the forecast horizon.